GibzB/CloudChallenge/README.md

 * Inspected strings and files for matching info types
 * Learnt about de-identification techniques and de-identify data
 * Redacted info types in strings and images; The DLP API can redact information from images that contain text.

+# Detect and Investigate Threats with Security Command Center